vzhang90/School_District_Analysis/README.md

 # Report Findings
 The data on student testing dependent on school district was split into reading and math scores based on school type and school budgent as well as school grade.

-Additional data on whether students retest performance yielded a positive trend or decline in acadmeic performace would be indicative to how school budget should be fiscally divided as well.
+Additional data on whether students' retest performance yielded a positive trend or decline in acadmeic performace would be indicative to how school budget should be fiscally divided as well.